bfakos/confcons/README.md

 ## Examples

-Three small functions, `thresholds()`, `confidence()` and `consistence()`, belong to the core of the package.
+Three small functions, `thresholds()`, `confidence()` and `consistency()`, belong to the core of the package.
 A wrapper function called `measures()` utilizes these workhorse functions and calculates every measures for you optionally along with some traditional measures, such as AUC and maxTSS.